AbdullahHendy/live-translation/README.md

 ## Improvements

-Here are some planned enhancements and areas for future improvement:

 - **Block Diagram**: Include a block diagram to visually represent the flow and architecture of the system, making it easier to understand the overall design.
 - **Better Error Handling**: Improve error handling across various components (audio, transcription, translation) to ensure the system is robust and can handle unexpected scenarios gracefully.
 - **Performance Optimization**: Investigate performance bottlenecks including checking sleep durations and optimizing concurrency management to minimize lag.